 Pageviews is the total number of pages viewed.
 Repeated views of a single page are counted.

 Google’s Analytics support site provides the following definition:

 A pageview (or pageview hit, page tracking hit) is an instance of a page being loaded (or reloaded) in a browser.
 Pageviews is a metric defined as the total number of pages viewed.

 Now that’s a pretty straightforward explanation.
-So, let’s say you have a page about a Basic SEO course: pageviews will show you the number of times that page is viewed for a given period.
+So, let’s say you have a page about an All-around SEO course: pageviews will show you the number of times that page is viewed for a given period.
 The metric itself says nothing about how many visitors saw that page or how many times the page was viewed per session.
 It’s just the total number of views per page.
 This means that one visitor can be responsible for a lot of views and that a page can be viewed multiple times per session.

 Pageviews in combination with other metrics